dominodatalab/SCE_Flows_Training_Template/README.md

 Within the flow definition, there are two helper methods that are used for defining common tasks that are used in clinical trial studies.
 These methods will ultimately trigger a Domino Job with the specified parameters and return the outputs that get produced by the job.

+To see how you would construct a standard Flow task i.e. without the ADaM or TFL helper methods, see the [Domino Docs](https://docs.dominodatalab.com/en/latest/user_guide/e09156/define-flows/).

 **create_adam_data()**

 This method provides a standardized interface for triggering a SAS script that produces an ADAM dataset.